Q-Minh/nihu/dox/walkthrough.md

 An element is described by a a set of nodal coordinates \f$x_k\f$ and a geometrical interpolation function set \f$L_k(\xi)\f$ defined over a base domain \f$\mathcal{D}\f$.

+Class ::element is templated on its shape function set and the number of dimensions of the \f$x\f$ space.
+The class stores the element's nodal coordinates in an Eigen matrix.
+The class is capable to compute the element center, as well as the element location, location gradient and unit normal at any internal point.

+As elements are usually located inside a mesh, the element class also stores the element's element id and its nodal indices too.
+These stored quantities are rarely used on element level, but they are essential in forming constant and isoparametric fields from elements.

+Class element is specialised for the following frequently used element types with plain typedefs:
+- ::line_1_elem is a linear 2 noded line in 2D space
+- ::tria_1_elem is a linear 3 noded triangle in 3D space
+- ::parallelogram_elem is a linear 3 noded parallelogram elem in 3D space
+- ::quad_1_elem is a linear 4 noded quadrilateral element in 3D space